-Watch how Traffic comes to halt in Kerala as 'disciplined' flock of ducks crosses road
+Watch how Traffic comes to halt in Kerala as 'disciplined' flock of ducks cross road

 Thiruvananthapuram, July 29: In India, traffic gets blocked and affected by the oddest of reasons, be it a dog crossing the road or a cow standing in the middle of a busy street.
 The reasons can also range from water-logging due to rain and diversions due to construction to pedestrians crossing a highway roa.